serj-kzv/mozlz4-edit/README.md

 ##### Installation
 Click a [mozlz4-edit for Firefox](https://addons.mozilla.org/addon/mozlz4-edit/) link to install.

+##### Using without the installing
+**The method does not work with Google Chrome!** The method was tested with **Firefox 62**.
+There is no warranty for older versions.
+1. Download an addon archive on [this link](https://github.com/serj-kzv/mozlz4-edit/archive/master.zip).
+2. Unpack the archive and open a ```src/index.html``` file of the archive as a simple ```html``` page in Firefox.
+3. Result.
+It works **even faster** then with the installing as an Firefox's addon.
+But there is no a configuration saving functionality and the addon auto updating.

 ##### Description

 The mozlz4 is a [lz4](https://lz4.github.io/lz4/) file archive format with Mozilla's "magic" file header.